mbentley/docker-timemachine/README.md

 ### Adding Multiple Users & Shares

-In order to add multiple users who have their own shares, you will need to create a file for each user and put them in a directory _with no other contents_.
-The file name does not matter but the contents must be environment variable formatted proper and include all of the values below in the example.
+In order to add multiple users who have their own shares, you will need to create a file for each user and put them in a directory.
+The file name __must__ end in `.conf` or it will not be parsed and the contents must be environment variable formatted proper and include all of the values below in the example.
 Only `VOLUME_SIZE_LIMIT` can be empty if you do not want to set a quota.

 #### Example `EXTERNAL_CONF` File

 This is an example to create a user named `foo`.
 The `EXTERNAL_CONF` variable should point to the _directory_ that contains the user definition files.
 Create multiple files with different attributes to create multiple users and shares.
-There must be no other files in the directory specified or this will not work as all files in the directory are parsed.

 `foo.conf`